-Both syndicated contracts offer benefits to schools that are specific to facility cleaning.
+A syndicated contract has benefits for schools that are specific to facility cleaning.

-- Schools will be offered the best price available by cleaning suppliers.
+- You will be offered the best price available by cleaning suppliers.

-- Schools can easily add or remove their contracted cleaning requirements/commitments through a simple variation process.
+- You can easily add or remove contract cleaning requirements/commitments through a simple variation process.

-- Schools are not locked into the contract.
-They can terminate their participation in the OCS contract with 60 business days of notice, or 90 calendar days in the Spotless contract.
+- you can terminate your participation in the OCS contract with 60 business days of notice

 - The contract’s lead agency and the supplier carry out an annual price review to consider factors including living/minimum wage changes, CPI index changes and more.
 This is a transparent process and participating schools will be notified of any changes.